Our campus approach

 The Office of Student Conduct and Community Standards (OSCCS): The OSCCS supports the holistic development of the student experience by educating students about behavioral expectations and enforcing the Student Code of Conduct through a fair and educational process that fosters campus safety, accountability, and personal/organizational development.

 The Student Code of Conduct is intended to preserve a higher education community and residential campus in which ‘any person’ in the community can pursue their education in a secure and nourishing environment.
 The Code covers the conduct of students and recognized and registered student organizations.
-The Code also outlines the process in which reported violations of the Code are handled, as well as the role of OSCCS
+The Code also outlines the process in which reported violations of the Code are handled, as well as the role of OSCCS.

 Future directions